itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 model = Model(; config...)
 ```

 The output above summarizes the configuration of the `Model` object.
-First, we can see the provided inputs at the top of the table.
+At the bottom, the field `config` contains all of the parameters for the update functions.
+The remaining fields are global parameters, which include the starting amount and update functions.
 The field called `state` stores current values of the system for each time step, including investment amount, and net worth.
 You can see the details of the `State` object by expanding the menu below.

 ```@raw html
 <details>